mozilla-conduit/lando-ui/README.md

 for a personal Auth0 account to manually test code landing workflows and protected pages.

-After signing up you must create an Auth0 Client for lando-ui testing.
+After signing up you must create an Auth0 Application for lando-ui testing.
 See the Auth0 docs for details on how to do this.

-Once you have created the lando-ui Client in your Auth0 management dashboard, go to the `Client Settings` page and configure the following:
+Once you have created the lando-ui Application in your Auth0 management dashboard, go to the `Application` page and configure the following:

 * `Client Type: Regular Web Application`
 * `Token Endpoint Authentication Method: POST`